tpierrain/me-myself-and-i/README.md

 Liking to speak with others and to live-code on stage, I'm a big fan of [Nancy Duarte's Resonate](http://www.duarte.com/book/resonate-legacy/).
 As a speaker, I try to *mainstream* things I do at work (DDD, Software Craftsmanship, Reactive Programming and low latency stuffs, Architecture, etc.).

-This is a sum-up of all my public intervention over the last years:
+This is a sum-up of all my public intervention & covered topics over the last years:

  - __[2016](#in-2016)__ - DDD, Network, Craftsmanship & Legacy code
  - __[2015](#in-2015)__ - TDD, Hexagonal architecture & Craftsmanship